jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     assert False is not None

-  the test passes.
+  and the test passes.
 I add another line with the assertIsNone_ :ref:`method<functions>` which checks if something is :ref:`None`

   .. code-block:: python